versioneer-tech/provider-storage/docs/how-to-guides/storage-aws.md

     source: InjectedIdentity
 ```

-This is everything that is needed for the `storage-minio` configuration package to function properly.
+This is everything that is needed for the `storage-aws` configuration package to function properly.